 How do you choose a curriculum to accommodate the different ages of your kids?

 Most companies group their material by grade level.
 Where you decide to place your child depends on your child’s ability.
 Placement tests are available for math and reading for a better assessment.
 Once you have decided on a homeschool style, then you dig deeper in books that fit that style.
 My four children all follow the style I’ve chosen, and we veer slightly if I find a book (or set of books) that might work better for one vs. the other.
 The beauty of homeschooling is that you can adjust everything to the needs of your children.
 One child may do better with one math program while the other may struggle and need something more.
 There are so many choices when it comes to choosing curriculum.
 Homeschooling families often choose based on their child’s needs and the best fit for the family.
 Homeschool conferences are available where you’re able to listen to seasoned speakers, check out materials, and meet like-minded individuals.

 How do you structure your day?
 Vacation days?
 Do you take “snow days”?

-Most homeschooling families base the structure on what works best for the family.
-We start our day at 8:30 by doing chores and having breakfast before sitting down to start school.
+We start our day at 8:30 am by doing chores and having breakfast before sitting down to start school.
 We begin around 9:30 and aim to finish by 1:30.
+Some days may take a little longer (a toddler is involved).
 After school my kids do some independent reading before calling it a day.
 We school 5 days a week.
-Vacation days and sick days are flexible for us because we are home.
-We school right through snow days because we don’t have to get into a car to go anywhere.
+Snow days?
+We school right through those.
+If we need a vacation, we take it.